russo-2025/papyrus-compiler/README.md

 ```
 compile        compile papyrus files

-read           read "*.pex" file and output result to console
+read           converts pex file into a readable format and outputs it to console

+disassembly     converts pex file into a readable format and writes result to file

 create-dump    ...
 ```